-Abstract-We consider the problem of finding collision-free paths for curvature-constrained systems in the presence of obstacles while minimizing execution time.
-Specifically, we focus on the setting where a planar system can travel at some range of speeds with unbounded acceleration.
-This setting can model many systems, such as fixed-wing drones.
-Unfortunately, planning for such systems might require evaluating many (local) time-optimal transitions connecting two close-by configurations, which is computationally expensive.
-Existing methods either pre-compute all such transitions in a preprocessing stage or use heuristics to speed up the search, thus foregoing any guarantees on solution quality.
-Our key insight is that computing all the time-optimal transitions is both (i) computationally expensive and (ii) unnecessary for many problem instances.
-We show that by finding boundedsuboptimal solutions (solutions whose cost is bounded by $1 + \varepsilon$ times the cost of the optimal solution for any user-provided ε) and not time-optimal solutions, one can dramatically reduce the number of time-optimal transitions used.
-We demonstrate using empirical evaluation that our planning framework can reduce the runtime by several orders of magnitude compared to the state-of-the-art while still providing guarantees on the quality of the solution.
+We considered the problem of computing collision-free paths for planar curvatureconstrained robotic systems in the presence of obstacles while minimizing execution time.
+Specifically, we focus on the setting where a planar system can travel at some range of speeds but with unbounded acceleration that can be used to model many systems.
+Unfortunately, planning for such systems typically requires evaluating many local time-optimal transitions connecting two configurations, which are computationally expensive.
+In contrast to single-speed systems, when the system can travel in a continuous range of velocities, the transitions between two configurations can not be computed analytically and have to be evaluated by numerical optimization.
+These optimizations are computationally expensive, and in searchbased motion-planning algorithms, the transition's evaluation lasts two orders of magnitude more than any other algorithmic component.
+Existing methods either precompute all such transitions in a preprocessing stage or use heuristics to speed up the search without computing all those transitions, thus foregoing any guarantees on the solution quality.
+One may want to compute these transitions in a preprocessing stage where time is not a constraint.
+However in many cases this cannot be done since (i) there is no finite number of possible transitions, e.g., in a continuous space or (ii) the parameters necessary to compute the system's transitions arrive with the query, e.g., when there are dynamic environmental conditions, such as wind or ocean currents.
+Our key insight is that computing all the timeoptimal transitions is both (i) computationally expensive and (ii) unnecessary for many problem instances.
+This work aims to use those insights to efficiently compute high-quality bounded-suboptimal paths.
+We presented an algorithmic framework, which we call $\mathsf{T}^\varepsilon$, that finds a near-optimal solution by minimizing the expensiveto-compute numerical evaluations of time-optimal transitions and consequentiality the algorithm's overall runtime.
+It also uses a heuristic approach for computing an initial set of transitions to reduce the total number of local time-optimal transitions.
+We show that by computing bounded-suboptimal solutions (solutions whose cost is bounded by $1 + \varepsilon$ times the cost of the optimal solution for any user-provided ε) and not time-optimal solutions, one can dramatically reduce the number of timeoptimal transitions.
+We demonstrate using empirical evaluation that our planning framework can reduce the runtime by several orders of magnitude compared to the state-of-the-art while still providing guarantees on the quality of the solution, especially in dynamic environmental conditions when precomputing all time-optimal transitions in a preprocessing stage can not take place.